 • Refine award options to better align with your target audience (demographics and psychographics)

 Step 3: Implement Change For A More Effective Program

 Program analytics are essential to your program’s potential and future success.
 However, a reporting machine is futile without the hope of change.

 Incentive changes are often based on impulse rather than data.
 By analyzing participant behaviors, we can identify which programs are working, which are not, and what optimal changes can be made to drive engagement and improve performance.

 Be proactive in making data-driven recommendations.
-What if we could identify these potential changes and put in place before the end of the quarter or end of the year?
-Whether you implement a new registration spiff or targeted communication, changes to an incentive program keep it alive and top-of-mind.
+What if we could identify these potential changes, and put them in place before the end of the quarter or end of the year?
+Whether you implement a new registration spiff or targeted communication, change to an incentive program, keep it alive, and top-of-mind.

 Download our guide on how to choose an incentive software platform to see our most recommended features, key criteria, and tips from the experts.
 Don’t let your incentive platform hold your program back from being the most efficient it can be!